apache/hudi/website/docs/querying_data.md

 To learn more about the usage of Hudi connector, please checkout [prestodb documentation](https://prestodb.io/docs/current/connector/hudi.html).

+:::note
-:::note Incremental queries and point in time queries are not supported either through the Hive connector or Hudi connector.
+Incremental queries and point in time queries are not supported either through the Hive connector or Hudi connector.
 However, it is in our roadmap, and you can track the development under [HUDI-3210](https://issues.apache.org/jira/browse/HUDI-3210).

-There is a known issue ([HUDI-4290](https://issues.apache.org/jira/browse/HUDI-4290)) for a clustered Hudi table.
-Presto query using version 0.272 or later may contain duplicates in results if clustering is enabled.
-This issue has been fixed in Hudi version 0.12.0 and we need to upgrade `hudi-presto-bundle` in presto to version 0.12.0.
-It is tracked in [HUDI-4605](https://issues.apache.org/jira/browse/HUDI-4605).
 :::

 ### Presto Environment